Out-of-sample gravity predictions and trade policy counterfactuals: Out-of-sample forecast performance and causal estimates

+Given a suitable sample of size $N$, in which $n$ observations have $D_{ijt}=1$, the analogy principle (\citealp{goldberger68}, \citealp{Manski}) suggests that a consistent estimator of the PTT can be obtained by replacing the expected values in the numerator and the denominator of (\ref{eq:ptt}) with consistent estimators of these quantities.

+Because for $D_{ijt}=1$ we have that $y_{ijt}=y_{ijt}^{1}$, the numerator of (\ref{eq:ptt}) is the expectation of outcomes that can be observed.
+Therefore, it can be estimated by the corresponding sample mean which, under very mild conditions, is an unbiased estimator of the quantity of interest, and is consistent when $n\rightarrow \infty$.

+The difficulty lies in estimating the denominator of (\ref{eq:ptt}), which is the expectation of the unobserved counterfactual outcomes.
+To proceed, we need to select a method to predict $y_{ijt}^{0}$.
+Letting $\hat{y}_{ijt}^{0}$ denote the estimate of $y_{ijt}^{0}$ obtained by the chosen method, an estimator for the PTT can be constructed as

-where the summation in both the numerator and denominator is across all observations with $D=1$, i.e., the ``treated'' observations.
-Furthermore, $\hat{y}_{ijt}^{0}$ is the predicted value of $y_{ijt}^{0}$ obtained using only the observations with $D=0$ and the selected model and estimator.\footnote{Notice that the standard PPML estimator of $e^\tau$ is similar to (\ref{estimator}), except that the values in the denominator are estimated using the full sample.} If the sum in the denominator $\sum_{D=1} \hat{y}_{ijt}^{0}$ consistently estimates $\sum_{D=1} y_{ijt}^{0}$, expression (\ref{estimator}) gives a consistent estimate for the multiplicative treatment effect $e^{\tau}$.
-Along the same lines, less biased predictions for each $y_{ijt}^{0}$ will result in less biased estimates of the treatment effect, and predictions with less variance will result in increased precision.
+where the summations in both the numerator and denominator are across all $n$ observations with $D_{ijt}=1$, i.e., the \textquotedblleft treated\textquotedblright\ observations.
+If the denominator of (\ref{estimator}) consistently estimates $E\left(y_{ijt}^{0}|D_{ijt}=1\right)$ when $n\rightarrow \infty$, expression (\ref{estimator}) gives a consistent estimate for the PTT.

-Note that for pairs that currently have an RTA in place (i.e., where $D_{ijt}=1$), $y_{ijt}^{0}$ is a counterfactual quantity that is not currently observed.
-This means that any evaluation of the suitability of a given estimator of $y_{ijt}^{0}$ should be based on its ability to predict trade flows out-of-sample.
-This is because an estimator might have good predictive performance in-sample, but standard issues of overfitting might imply that it will perform poorly for forecasting observations not contained in the underlying estimation sample, such as $y_{ijt}^{0}$.
+It is clear that the consistency of $e^{\hat{\tau}}$ depends on the ability of the selected forecasting method to deliver unbiased predictions of $y_{ijt}^{0}$.
+Because $y_{ijt}^{0}$ is unobservable, the suitability of such a predictive method should be evaluated based on the properties of their out-of-sample predictions.
+This is because an estimator might have good predictive performance in sample but, due to overfitting, perform poorly when used to forecast quantities not observed in the sample, such as $y_{ijt}^{0}$.
+This clarifies why good out-of-sample forecast performance is important for obtaining consistent estimates of the causal effects of trade policy interventions.

+A sufficient condition for the predictions of $y_{ijt}^0$ to be unbiased is that they are generated by a method that correctly estimates its conditional expectation, which is the optimal predictor in a mean square error sense (see \citealp{Manski}).
+Therefore, machine learning methods designed to minimize the mean square prediction error can be seen as providing estimates of the conditional expectation of the data.
+However, because they are non-parametric and need to be able to handle high-dimensional data, these methods use regularization to increase precision, but this may introduce bias.
+In contrast, as argued by \cite{SantosSilvaTenreyro2006}, the gravity equation can be interpreted as a parametric specification of the conditional mean of trade flows.
+In this case, economic theory acts as form of regularization by directly providing a suitable conditional mean specification.